What is this medication?

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to methotrexate, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to methotrexate, other medications, foods, dyes, or preservatives

-Make sure you know why you are taking this medicine and how often you should take it.
-If this medicine is used for a condition that is not cancer, like arthritis or psoriasis, it should be taken weekly, NOT daily.
-Taking this medicine more often than directed can cause serious side effects, even death.
+Make sure you know why you are taking this medication and how often you should take it.
+If this medication is used for a condition that is not cancer, like arthritis or psoriasis, it should be taken weekly, NOT daily.
+Taking this medication more often than directed can cause serious side effects, even death.

-Talk to your healthcare provider about safe handling and disposal of this medicine.
+Talk to your care team about safe handling and disposal of this medication.
 You may need to take special precautions.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.